 We chose the Pipestone Canyon Rim Trail, another ranger-recommended hike; she told us that there might still be wildflowers in mid-June.
 That was an understatement.
 This was one of the most spectacular wildflower displays we’ve yet seen.
 For long stretches of the trail, we found ourselves wading through thick stands of purple lupine, white yarrow, and bright yellow balsamroot.

 We started our hike on a chilly morning, perfect for keeping rattlers at bay.
-Clouds scudded across the sky, threatening and then delivering a rainstorm that almost made us turn back.
+Clouds scudded across the sky, threatening, and then delivering a rainstorm that almost made us turn back.
 But we unfurled our umbrellas and persevered.
 (I know, hiking with an umbrella seems ridiculous—but even though we have good raingear, there’s nothing like an umbrella for keeping dry in a storm.)

 The 9-mile loop hike starts off as a flat, easy trail that quickly leads to a stunning canyon of cathedral-like rock columns (“pipestones”) rising 1500 feet above the canyon floor.
 After the first mile, the trail opens up into grassy meadows with a sprinkling of wildflowers and a few pieces of vintage farm equipment abandoned long ago.
 Three miles in, a narrow path heads up a steep trail to the ridge.
-And then, things start to get really interesting.

 The beauty of the North Cascades captured our hearts, and there’s no question that we’ll return.
 Next time, we’ll try a bit later in the year to that we can get to the higher elevation hikes.
 But had we not been there in mid-June, we would have certainly missed the spectacular Pipestone Canyon hike—it’s far too hot in summer, and of course, there’s the issue of rattlers.